Developer(s) – Infogrames Studios & Sheffield House

 Lifespan – 6/10

 Though the main campaign mode in Hogs of War will take about 4 to 5 hours to complete, the player will then unlock another, yet harder, campaign mode, which has them, fighting on the opposite side to before.
 So in all, the main story will take about 10 to 15 hours to finish completely.
 Not only that but like in Worms, players can also have exhibition matches, as well as 2-player matches.

 Storyline – 7/10

-The story of the game revolves round armies of pigs warring upon the island of Saustralasia, seeking control over it’s most valuable asset; the isle of Swill.
+The story of the game revolves around armies of pigs warring upon the island of Saustralasia, seeking control over its most valuable asset; the isle of Swill.
 According to the lore of the game whoever controls this island controls the rest of the world.
 Though the basic premise of the plot is quite straightforward, it does have a small element of comedic value to it, as the late Rik Mayall lent his voice talents to the game.
 Also, when the player completes both story campaigns, another cutscene takes place, portraying the events of the game more closely to how WWI itself would have actually been like, which gives the game much more substance than a player may have first thought.

 Originality – 8/10

-Overall, Hogs of War is nowadays a fairly obscure game, which isn’t deservedly so, since it’s definitely one of the most memorable gaming experiences on the original PlayStation in my opinion.
+Overall, Hogs of War is nowadays a fairly obscure game, which isn’t deservedly so, since it’s definitely one of the most enjoyable gaming experiences on the original PlayStation in my opinion.
 It is available on the PlayStation Store, and I would recommend it to any fan of the strategy genre.